Rainbows in Religion: Reflecting on the controversial Lambeth conference

-Vice Chancellor Karen Cox opened up about the University’s decision to host the Lambeth Conference in a symposium celebrating LGBTQ rights on campus.
+Vice Chancellor Karen Cox has spoken about the University's decision to host the 2022 Lambeth Conference.

-The Vice Chancellor stated that the University weren’t aware that hosting the conference would be particularly controversial.
+The Vice Chancellor stated that the University weren’t aware that hosting the Conference would be so controversial.

-She said: “If the conference team was originally made aware of these LGBT exclusion issues; it would have progressed to Council much earlier.
+She said: “If the conference team was originally made aware of these LGBTQ+ exclusion issues, it would have progressed to Council much earlier.